catseye/Falderal/tests/test-var-subst.markdown

 of all `%(...)` variables occurring in a shell command template;
 it is not necessary to put any quotes around them in the template string.

-...
+    -> Functionality "Echo Body" is implemented by shell command -> "python echo.py %(test-body-text)"

+    -> Tests for functionality "Echo Body"

+    | foo
+    + bar
+    = foo

+Single quotes in the test body text are single escaped.

+    | don't
+    + can't
+    = don't

+    -> Functionality "Echo Input" is implemented by shell command -> "python echo.py %(test-input-text)"

+    -> Tests for functionality "Echo Input"

+    | foo
+    + bar
+    = bar

+Single quotes in the test input text are single escaped.

+    | don't
+    + can't
+    = can't

 Note that when variables are expanded, backslash sequences in the replacement string ("\n", etc) are not expanded.

-    -> Functionality "Echo" is implemented by
-    -> shell command "python echo.py %(test-body-text)"

-    -> Tests for functionality "Echo"
+    -> Tests for functionality "Echo Body"

     | he\nl\tl\\o
     = he\nl\tl\\o

-Note that single quotes needn't be supplied around `%(test-body-file)` or `%(output-file)`.
+The rule that Falderal is responsible for quoting text substituted into the command template extends to `%(test-body-file)` and `%(test-input-file)` and `%(output-file)` as well.

     -> Functionality "Cat, from file" is implemented by -> shell command "python cat.py -f %(test-body-file)"